 International language requirements are listed as part of the major requirements for each major (see individual academic program listings).
 Most majors require one of the following two options:

 Eight credit hours in one of the following ways:

-Successful completion of any college-level foreign language course that is the equivalent of four credit hours, or five quarter hours, satisfies part of the foreign language requirement as will adequate AP or CLEP examination scores.
+Successful completion of any college-level international language course that is the equivalent of four credit hours, or five quarter hours, satisfies part of the international language requirement as will adequate AP or CLEP examination scores.
 Students might also qualify to take a Westminster College challenge examination in French or Spanish with departmental approval.

-Students with some high school language experience who are unsure of proper foreign language placement should arrange for an interview with the professor in the respective language program.
+Students with some high school language experience who are unsure of proper international language placement should arrange for an interview with the professor in the respective language program.

 A maximum of 72 credit hours may be awarded from two-year institutions.
 A maximum of 88 credit hours transferred from all collegiate institutions (two-year and four-year) attended may be applied toward meeting the total number of hours required for graduation.

 Note: It is not possible to earn upper division hours from a two-year school.